kubevela/kubevela/docs/en/application.md

+---
-# Introduction of Application CRD
+title:  Application CRD
+---

 This documentation will walk through how to use `Application` object to define your apps with corresponding operational behaviors in declarative approach.